camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 The `bpmn message name` is used in both products and doesn't need migration.

+### Multi-Instance activities

+Multi-instance acitivities do exist in the same flavour in Camunda 8 as they did in Camunda 7 (parallel and sequential multi-instance are supported, a loop not).

+For implementation, the only current limitation is that a loop cardinality is not supported.

+These elements cannot be migrated:

+- `bpmn:loopCardinality`

+These elements can still be used:

+- `bpmn:completionCondition`: Here, the expression has to be transformed to FEEL

+These elements will be converted:

+- `bpmn:multiInstanceLoopCharacteristics camunda:collection` to `zeebe:loopCharacteristics inputCollection`
+- `bpmn:multiInstanceLoopCharacteristics camunda:elementVariable` to `zeebe:loopCharacteristics inputElement`

+Additionally, there is now a native way to collect results (using `zeebe:loopCharacteristics outputCollection` and `zeebe:loopCharacteristics outputElement`).
+You should consider this when having used a workaround (for example collecting local variables to a collection in parent scope in an exclusive job) before.

 ## Adjusting your DMN models

 For Camunda Platform 8, [a former community extension](https://github.com/camunda-community-hub/dmn-scala), built by core Camunda developers, is productized.
 This engine has a higher coverage of DMN elements.
 This engine can execute DMN models designed for Camunda Platform 7, however, there are some small differences listed below.